-The Company serves many managed care organizations.
-These organizations typically contract with a limited number of clinical laboratories and then designate the laboratory or laboratories to be used for tests ordered by participating physicians.
+The Company serves many MCOs.
+The various MCOs have certain different contracting philosophies.
+Some MCOs contract with a limited number of clinical laboratories and negotiate discounts to the fees charged by such laboratories.
+Other MCOs allow any willing provider to be contracted at specified discounted rates.
 The majority of the Company's managed care testing is negotiated on a fee-for-service basis.
-Testing is sometimes reimbursed on a capitated basis for managed care organizations.
-Under a capitated payment contract, the Company agrees to perform certain laboratory tests during a given month for which the managed care organization agrees to pay a flat monthly fee for each covered member.
+Testing is sometimes reimbursed on a capitated basis for MCOs.
+Under a capitated payment contract, the Company agrees to perform certain laboratory tests during a given month for which the MCO agrees to pay a flat monthly fee for each covered member.
 The tests covered under agreements of this type are negotiated for each contract, but usually include routine tests and exclude highly specialized tests.
-Many of the national and large regional managed care organizations prefer to use large independent clinical labs such as the Company because they can monitor service and performance on a national basis.
+Many of the national and large regional MCOs prefer to use large independent clinical labs such as the Company because the MCOs can monitor service and performance on a national basis.